Article: Caregiver Burnout

 Burnout is Real

-Research has shown us that as parent, whether adoptive, foster, or biological, raising a child with an FASD can be exhausting caregiver role.
+Research has shown that as a parent – whether adoptive, foster, or biological – raising a child with an FASD can be an exhausting caregiver role.

 Burnout symptoms can include:

 - Tired.
 Stress, anxiety, or medical needs from your loved one in the middle of the night can make it difficult to get a good night’s rest.

 - Reduced ability to concentrate.
 With so many tasks and responsibilities to manage you may find it difficult to concentrate.
 Brain fog makes every task more difficult.

 - Mood swings.
 You may have minor changes in mood.
 You feel angry one minute and then sad and helpless moments later.
 Irritability also is common.

 - Feeling down.
 You may feel alone, isolated and overwhelmed.

 - Weakened immune system.
 Stressed caregivers are likely to catch a cold or flu virus going around.

 Ask for more support: Lighten your daily load by asking for more support.
 When people ask what they can do to help you, have a list ready.
 While many caregiving tasks might be things you want to do yourself, there are plenty of chores that other people could take over, such as: